Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 At Lantern College Counseling, we help students move beyond majors and requirements to understand how they like to think and what kinds of problems they most want to solve.

-The Big Picture: What Engineers Actually Do
+What Do Engineers Actually Do?

-At its core, engineering is about solving problems—turning ideas into reality through design, experimentation, and iteration.
+Engineering is about solving problems—turning ideas into reality through design, experimentation, and iteration.
 Engineers use math and science not just to understand how things work, but to create solutions that improve how people live and interact with the world.

 From developing renewable-energy systems to designing medical devices, from building bridges to programming autonomous vehicles, engineers combine creativity, logic, and persistence to make complex systems work.
 The most successful engineers aren’t just technical experts; they’re curious, collaborative thinkers who enjoy learning how things connect.